 Mobile hotspots are cheap enough that, for power users, the benefits outweigh the cost of the device and the hassle of carrying a dedicated mobile hotspot device around.

 Mobile Network Coverage Maps

 As you’re reviewing what the best cheapest mobile hotspot providers are, it’s important to note what network they run on.
-A mobile hotspot is worthless if the provider does not have strong coverage (preferably 4G LTE) where you live and frequently travel to.
+A mobile hotspot is worthless if the provider does not have strong coverage (preferably 5G or 4G LTE) where you live and frequently travel to.